Holographic entanglement negativity for a single subsystem in conformal field theories with a conserved charge: Holographic entanglement negativity

 \section{Holographic entanglement negativity}

-In this section we present a brief review of the holographic entanglement negativity construction for the bipartite state of a single subsystem in a $CFT_d$ at a finite temperature dual to bulk $AdS_{d+1}$ geometries as described in \cite{Chaturvedi:2016rcn}.
-In this context we first briefly recapitulate the corresponding issue in the $AdS_{3}/CFT_2$ scenario \cite {Chaturvedi:2016rcn}.
-For this purpose we consider a bipartite system ($A\cup A^c$) which is described by an interval $A$ of length $l$ and its complement $A^c$.
-To describe our construction it is also required to consider two auxiliary large but finite intervals $B_1$ and $B_2$ on either side of $A$ and adjacent to it such that $(B=(B_1\cup B_2)\subset A^c)$.
-The entanglement negativity for the mixed state of the single interval at a finite temperature in the dual $CFT_{1+1}$ may be defined through a replica technique as follows \cite {Calabrese:2012ew}
+In this section we present a brief review of the holographic entanglement negativity conjecture for the bipartite state of a single subsystem in a $CFT_d$ at a finite temperature dual to bulk $AdS_{d+1}$ geometries as described in \cite{Calabrese:2012ew,Calabrese:2012nk,Calabrese:2014yza,Chaturvedi:2016rft,Chaturvedi:2016rcn}.
+In this context we begin with recapitulating the corresponding issue in the $AdS_3/CFT_2$ scenario \cite{Chaturvedi:2016rcn}.
+For this purpose we consider a bipartite system ($A\cup A^c$) which is described by an interval $A$ of length $l$ and its complement $A^c$ in the dual $CFT_{1+1}$.
+To describe this construction it is also required to consider two auxiliary large but finite intervals $B_1$ and $B_2$ each of length $b$ on either side of $A$ and adjacent to it such that $B=(B_1\cup B_2)\subset A^c$.
+The intervals may be represented as $B_1=(-b-l/2,-l/2), A=(-l/2,l/2),B_2=(l/2,b+l/2)$.
+The entanglement negativity for the mixed state of the single interval at a finite temperature in the dual $CFT_{1+1}$ may then be defined through a replica technique as follows \cite{Calabrese:2012ew}

-where $\rho_A^{T_2}$ is the partial transpose of the reduced density matrix $\rho_A$ and the replica limit $n_e \rightarrow 1$ is an analytic continuation of even sequences of $n_e$ to $n_e=1$.
-Note that the quantity $\mathrm{Tr}(\rho_A^{T_2})^{n_e}$ may be expressed as a twist correlator in the $CFT_{1+1}$ appropriate to the configuration.
-For the case of the bipartite state of a single interval in the dual $CFT_{1+1}$ this is given by a four point twist correlator on an infinitely long cylinder and the corresponding entanglement negativity is given as follows \cite{Calabrese:2014yza}
+where $\rho_{AB}^{T_B}$ is the partial transpose of the reduced density matrix $\rho_{AB}$ with respect to the subsystem $B$, and the replica limit $n_e\to 1$ is an analytic continuation of even sequences of $n_e$ to $n_e=1$.
+For two arbitrary subsystems $X$ and $Y$, the partial transpose $\rho_{XY}^{T_Y}$ of the reduced density matrix $\rho_{XY}$, with respect to the subsystem $Y$, may be defined as

+where ${|e^{(X)}_i\rangle}$ and $|e^{(Y)}_j\rangle$ describe orthonormal bases for the Hilbert spaces $\mathcal{H}_X$ and $\mathcal{H}_Y$ respectively.
+Note that the quantity $\mathrm{Tr}(\rho_{AB}^{T_B})^{n_e}$ may be expressed as a twist correlator in the $CFT_{1+1}$ appropriate to the bipartite configuration.
+For the case of the bipartite state of a single interval in the dual $CFT_{1+1}$ this is given by a four point twist field correlator on an infinitely long cylinder and the corresponding entanglement negativity is given as follows \cite{Calabrese:2014yza}

-where $(L \rightarrow \infty)$ is the bipartite limit $ (B=B_1\cup B_2) \to A^c$.
-It is important to note that the order of the limits in eq. \eqref{ENCFT1} is crucial where the bipartite limit $(L \rightarrow \infty)$ should be taken only after the replica limit $(n_e\rightarrow 1)$ .
+where $l/b\to 0$ is the bipartite limit $B=(B_1\cup B_2)\to A^c$.
+It is important to note that the order of the limits in eq.\@ \eqref{eensg} is crucial where the bipartite limit ($l/b\to 0$) should be taken only after the replica limit $(n_e\to 1)$.